wikitops/ansible_airflow/README.md

 $ ansible-playbook airflow.yml
 ```

-If all run like it is expected, you should access Airflow Web interface : http://10.0.1.81:8080/
+If everything run as expected, you should access Airflow Web interface : http://10.0.1.81:8080/

 #### Destroy